markjaquith/page-links-to/readme.txt

 1. The Page Links To meta box in action

+== Frequently Asked Questions ==

+= How do I make it so that a page doesn't link to anything?
+I'd like to use it as a dummy container. =

+Just use "#" at the link.
+That won't go anywhere.

+= Can this be used to repoint categories to an arbitrary URL? =

+Not at this time.
+I'm considering it as a future feature.

+= My links are sending me to http://myblog.com/www.site-i-wanted-to-link-to.com ... why? =

+If you want to link to a full URL, you *must* include the `http://` portion.

+= Can I link to relative URLs? =

+Yes.
+Linking to `/my-photos.php` is a good idea, as it'll still work if you move your site to a different domain.

 == Changelog ==

 = 2.1 =
-* WordPress MU compatibility for when switch_to_blog() is used... it now uses $blog_id to keep their caches from stomping on each other
+* WordPress MU compatibility for when `switch_to_blog()` is used... it now uses `$blog_id` to keep their caches from stomping on each other

 = 2.0 =
 * Allow one-character URLs so that things like "#" (dummy link) are possible